 Last year, Google hosted Google I/O at Moscone West Convention Center in San Francisco, a destination city with abundant hotel and dining options.
 So, it came as a bit of a shock to us when Google announced that Google I/O was moving to Shoreline Amphitheatre, which is literally just down the street from us in Mountain View, California.

 Google I/O is a developer conference that explores the latest in technology and mobile.
 Our own software engineer, Nick Moline, has attended previous I/Os where he’s learned about Structured Data markup and knowledge graph search which powers Google Now.
 Nick notes that I/O is also where Google first launched various APIs that people use every day.
-“Most of the Google Maps API was first announced at the original Google Developer Day back in 2006, as was SPDY, the precursor to what is now known as HTTP\2 a new faster way of working with the internet.”
+“Most of the Google Maps API was first announced at the original Google Developer Day back in 2007, and SPDY, the precursor to what is now known as HTTP\2 a new faster way of working with the internet, was pushed heavily in 2010.”
 This year, Nick is looking forward to the sessions focused on high performance websites, in particular for mobile.
 These sessions should be of interest to lawyers and law firms seeking to improve their marketing reach.